theRemix/Autocomplete-Trie/README.md

 ### trie.check

 Work on this next. `trie.check` relies on `trie.create`.
-This function will take in a dictionary, and output a trie data structure.
+This function will take in a trie data structure and a query, and output a result.

 Check your work on a small sample dictionary using `npm run test:create` Alternatively, you can use [`nodemon`](https://www.npmjs.com/package/nodemon) for rapid development: `npx nodemon test/create`